Trinity College Dublin: Chapel

 The current chapel was completed in 1798, and was designed by George III's architect, Sir William Chambers, who also designed the public theatre opposite the chapel on Parliament Square.
 Reflecting the college's Anglican heritage, there are daily services of Morning prayer, weekly services of Evensong, and Holy Communion is celebrated on Tuesdays and Sundays.
 It is no longer compulsory for students to attend these.

 The chapel has been ecumenical since 1970, and is now also used daily in the celebration of Mass for the college's Roman Catholic members.
+According to a Dublin Tourism brochure in the late 1990s, it was the "only chapel in the country which is shared by all the Christian denominations".
 In addition to the Anglican chaplain, who is known as the Dean of Residence, there are two Roman Catholic chaplains and one Methodist chaplain.
 Ecumenical events are often held in the chapel, such as the annual carol service and the service of thanksgiving on Trinity Monday.

+Behind the chapel is a small cemetery named Challenor's Corner, which is reserved for the burial of Provosts of the college.
+The space is named after Luke Challenor, who was buried there in 1613.

 Library

 The Library of Trinity College is Ireland's largest research library.
-As a result of its historic standing, Trinity College Library Dublin is a legal deposit library (as per Legal Deposit Libraries Act 2003) for the United Kingdom of Great Britain and Northern Ireland, and has a similar standing in Irish law.
+As a result of its historic standing, Trinity College Library Dublin is a legal deposit library, now under the Copyright and Related Rights Act 2000 in Irish law and the Legal Deposit Libraries Act 2003 in UK law.
 The college is therefore legally entitled to a copy of every book published in Great Britain and Ireland, and consequently receives over 100,000 new items every year.
 The library contains about five million books, including 30,000 current serials and significant collections of manuscripts, maps, and printed music.
-Three million books are held in the book depository, "Stacks", in Santry, from which requests are retrieved twice daily.
+Three million books are held in the book depository, known as the "Stacks", in Santry, from which requests are retrieved twice daily.

-The Library proper comprises several buildings in college.
+The Library proper comprises several buildings in the college.
 The original (Old) Library is Thomas Burgh's masterpiece.
-A huge building, it originally towered over the university and city after its completion.
+A huge building, it originally towered over the university and the city after its completion.
 Even today, surrounded by similarly scaled buildings, it is imposing and dominates the view of the university from Nassau Street.
 It was founded with the college and first endowed by James Ussher (1625–56), Archbishop of Armagh, who endowed his own valuable library, comprising several thousand printed books and manuscripts, to the college.
 The Book of Kells is by far the Library's most famous book and is in the Old Library, along with the Book of Durrow, the Book of Howth and other ancient texts.
-Also incorporating the Long Room, the Old Library receives 600,000 visitors per year, making it Dublin's third-most visited tourist destination.
+Also incorporating the Long Room, the Old Library receives over 900,000 visitors per year, making it Dublin's second-most visited tourist destination.
 In the 18th century, the college received the Brian Boru harp, one of the three surviving medieval Gaelic harps, and a national symbol of Ireland, now housed in the library.